 Binary exploitation is a niche but essential part of pen testing applications, especially when testing native mobile applications.
 This blog post aims at introducing the basic concepts of reversing binaries and shows a small glimpse into vulnerabilities it can expose in native mobile applications.

 This series will primarily be aimed at reversing binaries and identifying exploits using radare2, as radare2 has a steep learning curve we will primarily look at basic concepts using this tool to familiarize ourselves and get used to the interface.

-Radare2 is an open-source framework for reverse engineering and binaries analysis which implements a rich command-line interface for disassembling, analyzing data, patching binaries, comparing data, searching, replacing, visualizing and more.
+Radare2 is an open-source framework for reverse engineering and binaries analysis that implements a rich command-line interface for disassembling, analyzing data, patching binaries, comparing data, searching, replacing, visualizing, and more.
 It has great scripting capabilities, it runs on all major platforms.

 More information on the tool and the documentation can be found on the official website https://radare.gitbooks.io/radare2book/

 This post will not dwell on the deeper concepts and commands of radare2 as it is very vast and difficult to cover all in a single post.
 As we progress with complex binaries we will look at the different features the tool has to offer in-depth.

 Radare2's development is pretty quick – the project evolves every day, therefore it’s recommended to use the current git version over the stable one.

 The installation is fairly simple and straightforward, based on the OS you are using you can obtain the binaries here https://www.radare.org/r/down.html